SHOULD I JOIN A CLUB?

 • Be nice to walkers and other recreational users

-• Don't leave litter (and that includes smashed planes!)
+• Don't leave litter

 • Many of the sites are managed by the National Trust: remember motorised planes should not be used on Trust land